ProtoSebastian/fraction-math/README.md

 `main.cpp` showcases some of the features of this library

-`bestbase.cpp` showcases some bases that convert floating-point type to fraction type, though it's often very inefficient.
+`bases.cpp` showcases some bases that convert floating-point type to fraction type, though it's often very inefficient.